List of left-handed quarterbacks

 This is a list of notable left-handed quarterbacks who have played professionally or for a major college program.
-In gridiron football, quarterbacks have been predominantly right-handed; only 33 left-handed quarterbacks have appeared in the National Football League (NFL).
+In gridiron football, quarterbacks have been predominantly right-handed; only 33 left-handed quarterbacks have appeared in the National Football League (NFL) and 12 others were drafted, but never played in the NFL.
 The rarity of left-handed NFL quarterbacks has been a topic of discussion and debate among players, coaches, and analysts.

 Left-handed quarterbacks were relatively prominent in the NFL between the 1970s and the 2000s, but became mostly absent from the league after 2010.
 The most successful have been Pro Football Hall of Fame inductees Steve Young and Ken Stabler, 1988 Most Valuable Player Boomer Esiason, and Pro Bowl selections Frankie Albert, Mark Brunell, and Michael Vick.
-Tua Tagovailoa, who was drafted in 2020, is currently the NFL's only left-handed quarterback.
+As of 2025, Tua Tagovailoa, Michael Penix Jr., and Dillon Gabriel are the NFL's only left-handed quarterbacks.